AlAliMazen/Wordle-Game/README.md

 ## Future Features
 🚀 **merit & beyond**

-One of the future feature which I would like to implement when completing the database module it to link this game to a central database and add statistics to the game to show results between different player from all over the globe.
+- One of the future feature which I would like to implement when completing the database module it to link this game to a central database and add statistics to the game to show results between different player from all over the globe.

-## Testing
-🚨**Required**

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your user stories from the UX section and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+- Gives hints after the third and fourth row about the random word.
+This requires to turn the words list to an object where each word can have more than one hint and its meaning when player either guessed the word games finishes up.

-## Validation Testing
+## Testing and Validation
 🚨**Required**

 ### CSS Validation
 🚨**Required**